 Pollen is a common cause of allergies in the eyes and seasonal allergies.
 Pollen is the most common allergen to cause conjunctivitis in countries that have cold winters.

-If conjunctivitis is the result of pollen, there are likely to be other symptoms, such as sneezing, itching, obstruction or runny nose, and itching of the eyes and eyes.
+If conjunctivitis results from pollen, there are likely other symptoms, such as sneezing, itching, obstruction or runny nose, and itching of the eyes and eyes.
 Seasonal eye allergy or allergic rhinoconjunctivitis is also known as hay fever.

 It usually occurs during the spring and summer months.
-At this time, the plants, and especially the grass, the trees and the flowers, are in pollen.
+At this time, the plants, especially the grass, the trees, and the flowers, are in pollen.
 Some people have symptoms during the early fall.

-Also known as contact dermatoconjunctivitis, the symptoms are usually caused by cosmetics, eye drops or other chemicals that irritate the conjunctiva in susceptible people.
+Also known as contact keratoconjunctivitis, the symptoms are usually caused by cosmetics, eye drops, or other chemicals that irritate the conjunctiva in susceptible people.

 Contact with these substances leads to an allergic response.
 Some people are sensitive to specific substances.
-Symptoms usually develop 2 to 4 days after the substance comes into contact with the eyes.
+Symptoms usually develop 2 to 4 days after the sense comes into contact with the eyes.

 This often results from the use of contact lenses.
 In some people, contact lenses cause discomfort.
 This can progressively get worse and be more and more uncomfortable, causing the eyes to turn red.

-Giant papillary conjunctivitis (GPG) can also occur when a person wears hard contact lenses after eye surgery.
-Poor hygiene when handling contact lenses, solutions and cases can contribute to eye infections.
+Giant papillary conjunctivitis (GPG) can also occur when someone wears rigid contact lenses after eye surgery.
+Poor hygiene can contribute to eye infections when handling contact lenses, solutions, and cases.

 Perennial conjunctivitis lasts all year.
 It is mainly due to an allergy to house dust mites.
-These are insect-like microscopic creatures that live mainly in bedding, upholstered furniture and carpets.
+These are insect-like microscopic creatures that live primarily in bedding, upholstered furniture, and carpets.

 Dust mites eat skin cells thrown by people, and they love warm, humid environments.

 Allergy to dust mites is an immune system response to a specific dust mite protein.
-This causes a variety of problems, such as conjunctivitis, stuffy or runny nose, sneezing, and contraction of the airways, such as in asthma.
+This causes various problems, such as conjunctivitis, stuffy or runny nose, sneezing, and contraction of the airways, such as asthma.

 They may also need to rule out other conditions with similar symptoms.
-Anyone with the following symptoms should see a doctor immediately, as they may have a more serious condition:
+Anyone with the following symptoms should see a doctor immediately, as they may have a more severe disease: